inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/introduction-of-qgis.rst

 Installing OpenLayer through the QGIS plugin repository

-1. Go to **Plugins/Fetch Python Plugins...** This will take a couple of minutes for QGIS to contact its repository and show the list of plugins available
+1. Go to :menuselection:`Plugins --> Fetch Python Plugins`.
+This will take a couple of minutes for QGIS to contact its repository and show the list of plugins available
 2. Type openlayers into the filter box
 3. :guilabel:`Select` "OpenLayer Plugin" and click Install plugin - this will take a couple of minutes for the plugin to download and install
 4. A window should pop up saying: "Plugin installed successfully" - Click okay and then close the QGIS python plugin installer window